IBM-Watson/design-guide/patterns/base/h2/README.md

 # Heading Level 2

-Heading Level 2, `<h2>`, is the secondary heading for an associated section
+Heading Level 2, `<h2>`, is a secondary heading within an associated section

 ## Available Classes